 According to Executive Mayor of GRDM, Cllr Memory Booysen: “This is a first PPP of its kind for South Africa.
 We are the first district municipality out of 44 district municipalities in South Africa to champion such an initiative.”

 “We are also planning a sod-turning event for early 2020.
-Thereafter, construction of the Facility will start in February 2020, with the first truckloads of domestic waste expected by September 2020,” said Cllr Booysen.
+Thereafter, construction of the facility will start in February 2020, with the first truckloads of domestic waste expected to be delivered by September 2020,” said Cllr Booysen.

 Cost and Services

 The total cumulative cost to the district municipality over the contract period is projected at R790 million.

 According to Mr Morton Hubbe, GRDM Manager: District Waste Management: “The Regional Waste Management Facility will have a life-span of approximately 30 years”.
 He also said: “Provision was made to accommodate waste from Hessequa, Kannaland and Oudtshoorn Municipalities – if the need arises.”
 Hessequa Municipality also recently indicated that they are interested to dispose the domestic waste generated in Gouritzmond and Albertinia at the regional facility when in need of such a service.